Are You a Good Candidate for Dental Implants?

 Michael Berglass 5 stars google review

-By: Dr. Michael Berglass
+Reviewed by Dr. Michael Berglass

 According to the American Association of Oral and Maxillofacial Surgeons, 69% of adults ages 35 to 44 have lost at least one permanent tooth.